atlas-runtime/atlas-guides/atlas-pi.md

 ### Math Example

-The simplest way to try out atlas is executing `math` library, that performs simple arithmetic operations.
+The simplest way to try out atlas is by using the `math` library which performs simple arithmetic operations.
-The file JavaScript file is located at `$ATLAS_ROOT/atlas-client/benchmarks/math/math.js` To run it **locally and sequentially**, pass the `--local` flag:
+The JavaScript file for this example is located at `$ATLAS_ROOT/atlas-client/benchmarks/math/math.js` To run it **locally and sequentially**, pass the `--local` flag:
 ```sh
 $ cd $ATLAS_ROOT/atlas-client